-Launched with the aim of facilitating, promoting and developing the industry and its stakeholders, Khan says the opportunity to be part of such a big market was too good to pass up.
+Launched to facilitate, promote, and developing the industry and its stakeholders, Khan says the opportunity to be part of such a big market was too good to pass up.
 “The Islamic fashion space is mammoth,” she says.
 “It’s a huge space.
 We’re heading towards a $500 billion market by 2019, and the GIES (Global Islamic Economy Summit) 2015 report said that if this market was a country it would be number three after the United States and China.

 Born in Pakistan, Khan was raised in Canada and the United States of America, where she forged a background in media, setting up her own media and marketing company in Los Angeles before moving to the UAE in 2005 to join her family.
-Having always had a creative streak, with a number of fashion design courses and shows under her belt, Khan seemed destined to move into that arena, but it was another interest which gave her a more pointed focus.
+Having always had a creative streak, with several fashion design courses and shows under her belt, Khan seemed destined to move into that arena, but it was another interest that gave her a more pointed focus.

-Setting up some charitable initiatives in Pakistan, focused on education and nutrition, Khan explains she became increasingly socially aware, and pursued a number of causes she felt passionately about.
+Setting up some charitable initiatives in Pakistan, focused on education and nutrition, Khan explains she became increasingly socially aware and pursued several causes she felt passionately about.
 But she admits: “The work became bigger than my means and I had to get back into the work world”.

 She continues: “That was a turning point for me.
 I really got intrigued with the Islamic fashion space and modest fashion space, and the rest is history, as they say.
 “The Council really blew up.
 It was just an idea of its time and it needed to happen.
 “And so here we are.
 We’ve completed over a year now and we’re feeling extremely blessed.”

 And what a year it has been for Khan and her team.
-Not only has the Council attracted thousands of people from the fashion industry, but it has also enjoyed a strong presence at a number of high-profile forums, including the World Islamic Economic Forum (WIEF), held in Dubai last year.
+Not only has the Council attracted thousands of people from the fashion industry, but it has also enjoyed a strong presence at several high-profile forums, including the World Islamic Economic Forum (WIEF), held in Dubai last year.

 “What naturally came our way was fantastic support from the Dubai government,” Khan explains.
 “They got us involved in WIEF as our first major global platform for exposure.
 And that was great because we got to really apply a lot of the things that we know.

-“So we took their group of young leaders and artists through a training programme that we had designed, and it was amazing – the results were incredible.
-I could just see the colours flying, if you can understand what I mean.
+“So we took their group of young leaders and artists through a training program that we had designed, and it was amazing – the results were incredible.
+I could just see the colors flying if you can understand what I mean.
 People were motivated they were inspired, they got their vision better, they were able to work in a more focused manner and I felt very, very rewarded by that.

 “We also did a panel discussion as well, and we were involved in a couple of other things, like a roundtable discussion, and it was lovely.
 WIEF has become a bit of a second family to us – they are amazing people and their vision is really aligned with ours, so we love the way they work.”